filamentphp/filament/packages/admin/docs/02-resources/04-editing-records.md

 When the record is successfully updated, a notification is dispatched to the user, which indicates the success of their action.

-To customize the text content of this notification:
+To customize the text content of this notification by defining a `getSavedNotificationMessage()` method on the Edit page class:

 ```php
 protected function getSavedNotificationMessage(): ?string